 A person is presumed to have capacity to make treatment and health care decisions.
 A person will no longer have capacity if they are unable to make reasonable judgments in relation to the proposed treatment.
 Where this occurs, and the person does not have an Advance Health Directive detailing their wishes about the proposed treatment, a substitute decision-maker may need to make the treatment decision on the person’s behalf.
 This situation may arise when a person nears the end of their life.

 Find out more about Western Australia's laws on capacity at Capacity and consent to medical treatment.

 Who can be a substitute decision-maker?

-If the person who has lost capacity has an Advance Health Directive giving a direction about the health care or treatment in question, that direction must be followed.
+If the person without capacity has an Advance Health Directive giving a direction about the health care or treatment that direction must be followed.

 If the person does not have an Advance Health Directive, the first person from the following list who is available, willing and able to act is the person’s substitute decision-maker (in order of priority):

 - An Enduring Guardian appointed by the person under an Enduring Power of Guardianship.
 An Enduring Guardian must be over 18 years old and have full capacity.
-Further information about how to make an Enduring Power of Guardianship is available from the Office of the Public Advocate.
+Information about how to make an Enduring Power of Guardianship is available from the Office of the Public Advocate.

 - A guardian or guardians appointed by the State Administrative Tribunal of Western Australia (SAT).
-Anyone over the age of 18 who consents to being appointed as a guardian may be appointed, so long as the SAT believes:
+Anyone aged 18 or over who consents to being appointed as a guardian may be appointed so long as the SAT believes:

-- the proposed guardian will act in the best interests of the person who has lost capacity;
+- the proposed guardian will act in the person's best interests;

 - that the guardian’s interests will not conflict with the interests of the person; and